n8peace/DayStart/supabase/functions/generate-audio/README.md

 # Generate Audio Function

-This Supabase Edge Function generates audio from script content using ElevenLabs Text-to-Speech API.
+This Supabase Edge Function generates audio from script content using ElevenLabs Text-to-Speech API with the Eleven Multilingual v2 model.

 ## Overview